khemcp98/khemcp98/README.md

 - 👋 Hi, I’m Khem Patel
-- 👀 I’m interested in Python Developer
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Python , Django, Flask
+- 🌱 I’m currently learning Python , Django, Flask and many more
 - 📫 How to reach me insta- @imkhemp, twitter- @khemcp98